per2jensen/scrubexif/doc/DETAILS.md

 📌 **Observe**  the -v "$PWD/errors:/photos/errors" volume specification needed for the --on-duplicate move option.

----

 ## Options

 - `--delete-original` — delete originals instead of moving them
 - `--on-duplicate {delete|move}` - delete or move a duplicate
 - `--dry-run` - show what would be scrubbed, but don’t write files
+- `--debug` - shortcut for `--log-level debug`; also enables extra diagnostic logging (takes precedence if `--log-level` is also supplied)
 - `--log-level` - choices=["debug", "info", "warn", "error", "crit"], default="info"
-- `--max-files` - limit number of files to scrub (for testing or safe inspection
+- `--max-files` - limit number of files to scrub (useful for testing or safe inspection)
 - `--paranoia` - maximum metadata scrubbing, removes ICC profile including it's (potential) fingerprinting vector
 - `--preview` - preview scrub effect on one file without modifying it (shows before/after metadata)
 - `-r`, `--recursive` - Recurse into directories